Holy Cross College is ALL-ABILITY and CO-EDUCATIONAL

 Holy Cross College offers a very exciting "Induction Programme" for Year 08 students.

-This starts with Open Day on Saturday January 19, 2019 when we welcome our prospective new students.
+This starts with Open Day in January, when we welcome our prospective new students.

 The programme continues in the summer term when our Induction Team will visit the local primary schools to meet our new students.

-In June, we will have activities to welcome our new Year 08 students (2019-2020).
+In June, we will have activities to welcome our new Year 08 students.
 All pupils will sit standardised tests in NUMERACY and LITERACY.
 The results of these, plus information provided by the primary school, will be used to place the pupil into the most appropriate class for his/her ability.

-In our bi-lateral school, there will be an Academic Band and an Academic/Vocational Band.
+In our all-ability school, there will be an Academic Band and an Academic/Vocational Band.

 Movement between the bands will be possible throughout Key Stage Three (Years 08-10).